shashihacks/OSCP-PWK/Security Insider Lab-2/task3/task_sheet_3.md

     <input type="hidden" name="csrf_token" value="csrftoken" />
    ```
    - Use the same token value on the server side to validate.
-   - on top of this Use Built-In Or Existing CSRF Implementations for CSRF Protection
+   - Additionally implement Same origin policy or send csrf token in as part of headers.

 ![ASST_CSRF](../task3/images/ASST_CSRF.JPG)
 ![ASST_CSRF_FIX](../task3/images/ASST_CSRF_FIX.JPG)

-Even after fixing the code with a security patch, there are a lot of false positives because the tool is not sure of the integrity and security of data flow from input to output.
+- Even after fixing the code with a security patch, there are a lot of false positives because the tool is not sure of the integrity and security of data flow from input to output.